Bayer Crop Science and Jordan College create partnership

 Later in the fall, the first fruit of the partnership included several connections by Bayer representatives with students, faculty and area industry.

-In early October, Kevin Adam, SeedGrowth Strategic Business Lead at BCS spoke to agricultural business classes on campus about key issues in the field.
+In early October, Kevin Adam, SeedGrowth Strategic Business Lead at BCS spoke to agricultural business classes on campus about strategic market planning, evaluating market and project potential and product development.

 Two weeks later, Louis Holloway spoke on campus to Dr. Dave Goorahoo's plant science vegetable production class and held an open discussion about careers in the agrochemical industry.